 Switch over to bailout system

-Purge breathing bag - take three deep breaths and exhale through your nose to force fresh nitrox into breathing bag.
+Ascent Purge breathing bag - take three deep breaths and exhale through your nose to force fresh nitrox into breathing bag.
 If you don't do this the partial pressure of the oxygen in the breathing may drop below the life supporting limit and you may suffer from shallow water blackout and drown.
 Do this before ascending.
+Stop at the normal 5 meter ascent safety stop for 3 minutes and purge the bag again.

+After diving Dispose scrubber.
+Clean the entire rebreather in fresh water.
 Disinfect the hose and breathing bags in mouth wash in order to kill of bacteria.

+Summary of most important things to remember Don't go deeper than planned - you will suffer from Hyperoxia which shows up as a very short moment of tunnel vision, nausea and dizziness then unconsciousness and drowning.
 Make sure the gas is turned on - you will suffer Hypoxia which shows up as a very short moment of breathlessness and then unconsciousness and drowning.
 You will not be warned by the urge to breath since that is caused by build up of carbon dioxide which won't occur in a rebreather since the scrubber removes all carbon dioxide.
+Make sure you don't run out of gas - you will suffer Hypoxia with same symptoms as above.
+Purge bag before ascending - you will suffer Hypoxia with same symptoms as above.